visakhkumarts/NewsAggregator/API_DOCUMENTATION.md

 http://localhost:8000/api
 ```

+## Request Headers

+**Standard Headers for All Requests:**
+- `Accept: application/json` - Required for all requests
+- `Content-Type: application/json` - Required for POST/PUT/DELETE requests with body
+- `Authorization: Bearer YOUR_TOKEN` - Required for protected endpoints  (only if authentication needed)

+*Note: All examples below assume these standard headers are included.*

 ## Authentication

 The API uses Bearer token authentication for protected endpoints.
 Obtain a token by registering or logging in.